landhb/DrawBridge/README.md

 { 0x6, 0, 0, 0x00000000 },
 ```

 And there you go!
-You have a unique packet that the Trigger kernel module will parse!
+You have a unique packet that the DrawBridge kernel module will parse!

 ## Generating an RSA Key Pair Manually